notcarbide/zllvm/README.md

 although it has [requirements](https://llvm.org/docs/HowToCrossCompileBuiltinsOnArm.html#prerequisites) and will need to be configured to the local build env.
 All of the variables that might require modifying should be noted within the `zap/arm-crt` file.
+Can be disabled via the ARM_CRT parameter (see above).